Command-Line Interface (CLI) Reference

 pip install numerous

 The pip install numerous command installs the Numerous CLI to your computer.
+To see if the installation was successful, run:

 terminal